ibm-cloud-docs/hpc-ibm-spectrumlsf/submit-lsf-jobs-ldapp.md

 All the following commands can also be run from the login node.
 {: note}

-1. Log in to the management node by using the `ssh_to_management_node` value as shown as part of output section of {{site.data.keyword.bpshort}} job log:
+1. Log in to the management node by using the `ssh_to_management_node` value as shown as part of the output section of {{site.data.keyword.bpshort}} job log:

     * Primary management node: